-1.3.2.1 Access to the following services is available within a clinically appropriate timeframe: haematology, blood transfusion, biochemistry, blood gas analysis, radiology, electrocardiography and appropriate cardiopulmonary assessment including out of hours.
+1.3.2.1 Access to the following services is available within a clinically appropriate timeframe including out of hours: haematology, blood transfusion, biochemistry, blood gas analysis, radiology, electrocardiography and appropriate cardiopulmonary assessment.

-Verbal confirmation of how services would be accessed during a procedure should be given.
+Verbal confirmation of how services would be accessed during a procedure should be given and should be appropriate to the services provided by the hospital.